Lianasammut/crumbsandcrumbles/_posts/Specialities/_posts/2017-09-25-bacio-cake.markdown

 alt: image-alt
 category: Specialities
 price: tbd
-description: A luscious chocolate cake smothered in chocolate and roasted hazelnuts.
+description: A luscious chocolate and hazelnut cake smothered in a rich and indulgent dark chocolate ganache.
+Topped off with roasted hazelnuts.

 ---